andrew-welsh-nz/Retail-Rampage/README.md

-# 2D_GAME
+# Retail Rampage

-This game was created for an assignment during my first year at Media Design School.
+This game was created for an assignment during my first year at Media Design School using Unity.
 It was made in a group with 2 artists.